 The main advantage of the whole system is flexibility.
 The gas engines will run whenever the electricity price is sufficient to make it profitable to provide both electricity and heat.
 By combining the plant with a district heating accumulator, heat can be stored and released whenever needed.
 EnBW can thus fully utilize the flexibility offered by the engines and efficiently react to price signals on energy markets.

-Replacing an old coal power plant, the new engine power plant will help save 70 million tonnes of CO2 each year.
+Replacing an old coal power plant, the new engine power plant will help save 70,000 tonnes of CO2 each year.
 In the long run, the plant should run on renewable gases and thus be free of GHG emissions.
 Learn more.

 Source: Stadtwerke Kiel